-TO PROTECT THE NATIONAL SECURITY BY PROHIBITING PROFITEERING OF ESSENTIAL COMMODITIES DURING PERIODS OF NATIONAL EMERGENCY

-Be it enacted by the Senate and the House of representatives of the Philippines in Congress assembled:

-- 4 SECTION 1.
-Short Title.
-This Act shall be known as the "National Emergency Anti- - 5 Profiteering Act."

-- 6 SECTION 2.
-Definition.
-For purposes of this Act, the term: - 7 A. "National economic emergency" means, as determined by the President, an - 8 abnormal market disruption (whether actual or imminently threatened) resulting from - 9 extraordinary weather conditions, acts of nature, catastrophic failure of a source of energy, strike, - 10 civil disorder, war or other military action, or national emergency, that- - 1. causes an actual or threatened shortage, or an actual or threatened increase in the price of an essential commodity, and - 2. is likely to significantly injure the economy of the Philippines or the public health, safety or welfare. - When the President declares a national economic emergency, the President shall designate the essential commodities with respect to which that national economic emergency exists.
-Notice of the President's determination that a national economic emergency exists and the designation of the essential commodities with respect to which that national economic emergency exists shall be given by immediate publication of a Presidential proclamation. - B. "Essential commodity" is - crude oil, propane, gasoline, diesel fuel, kerosene, home heating oil, aviation fuel, or other petroleum distillate, or a commodity that the President determines to be a commodity-
+FIFTEENTH CONGRESS OF THE REPUBLIC OF THE PHILIPPINES First Regular Session) SEMALE OF THE SECRETARY SENATE S. No. 1612 10 .41 19 25:09 Introduced by Senator Miriam Defensor S Santiago AN ACT TO PROTECT THE NATIONAL SECURITY BY PROHIBI ESSENTIAL COMMODITIES DURING PERIODS OF NA Be it enacted by the Senate and the House of represe Congress assembled: entatives of the Philippines in SECTION 1.
+Short Title This Act shall be known as the "National Emergency Anti- Profiteering Act."
+SECTION 2.
+Definition. - For purposes of this Act, the ter A. National economic emergency - means, as determined • market disruption (whether actual or imminently extraordinary weather conditions, acts of nature, cata • energy, strike, civil disorder, war or other military action, or national emergency, that- 1. causes an actual or threatened shortage, or an actual or threatened increase in the price of an essential commodity, and 2. is likely to significantly injure the economy of of the Philippines or the public health, safety or welfare.
+When the President declares a national economic em nergency, he shall designate the essential commodities with respect to which that natio nal economic emergency exists.
+Notice of the President's determination that a national economic emergency exists and his designation of the essential commodities with respect to which that national economic emergency exists shall be given by immedi ate publication of a Presidential proclamation.